NicoPANW/Contrail_Cookbook/docs/index.md

 Here we have unconfigured DHCP on vSRX_5 and manually set IP@ 10.0.0.12/32.
 So as explained before, because Contrail knows the IP@ and Mac@ bindings via OpenStack, this IP@ will be unknown.

-Below the mac@ of IP@ 10.0.0.12/32 is resolved, but ICMP packets are dropped since unknown IP@.
+Below the mac@ of IP@ 10.0.0.12/32 is resolved (but ARP request is not proxy by vRouter but flooded and answered by vSRX_5 itself).
+ICMP packets are dropped since unknown IP@.

 ![Screenshot](img/virtual_networks/VR-L2L3-unkownIP.png)